LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 While our last example, Contact, is a simple but practical use of object-oriented programming, GuessGame is somewhat more artificial.
 We create it hoping that highlighting the differences between procedural and object-oriented presentation is informative.
+Also, we will see with :ref:`interface` that there are C# language features that require an object rather than just a function and data.

-Here is a procedural version, example file :repsrc:`static_version/static_version.cs`
+Here is a procedural game version, example file :repsrc:`static_version/static_version.cs`

 .. literalinclude:: ../source/examples/static_version/static_version.cs